pletzer/nemoflux/README.md

 python fluxviz.py  -t T.nc -u U.nc -v V.nc --lonLatPoints="(-100,-80),(100,-80),(0,80)"
 ```

-This shows a "tartan" plot where the u and v velocity fields are integrated vertically across the "z" layers and along the T cell edges.
+This will show a "tartan" plot where the u and v velocity fields are integrated vertically across the "z" layers and along the T cell edges.
 The arrows represent the velocity field that is perpendicular to the lateral surface.
 You can step in time by typing "t" in the window.
 Type "q" to quit/exit.
 Zoom in/out using the mouse/pad.
 To reset the view type "r".

 ## Computing fluxes from NEMO data